Difference Between Overdrive and Distortion

 Overdrive vs Distortion

-The term overdrive can be defined as the most basic sound effect that a guitarist makes.
-It is caused when a guitar’s degree of amplification turns out to be at a point where it is not possible to handle the circulatory table.
+The term overdrive can be defined as a guitarist’s most basic sound effect.
+It is caused when a guitar’s degree of amplification turns out to be at a point where it is impossible to handle the circulatory table.

-It leads to distortion of signals which creates a sound effect called overdrive.
-The term distortion can be defined as the sound effect which is produced by a guitarist by the process of compressing the edges of the sound waves.
+It leads to Distortion of signals, which creates a sound effect called overdrive.
+The term distortion can be defined as the good effect produced by a guitarist by compressing the edges of the sound waves.

-It usually happens when a guitarist turns on the volume to the maximum on their amps which leads to the maximum amount of electricity flowing in the circuits.
+It happens when a guitarist turns the volume to the maximum on their amps, leading to the maximum amount of electricity flowing in the circuits.

 Comparison Table